lesaint/lesaint.github.io/_drafts/understanding_the_processor_interface.md

 #### first argument

-The first argument is a ```Set``` of the TypeElement representing the Annotations the Annotation Processor registered to process via the [getSupportedAnnotationTypes](#getsupportedannotationtypes) method which are effectively available in the current round.
+The first argument is a ```Set``` of the `TypeElement` representing the Annotations the Annotation Processor registered to process via the [getSupportedAnnotationTypes](#getsupportedannotationtypes) method which are effectively available in the current round.

 In other words:

 * this ```Set``` may be empty
     - it is always empty during the last round (because there is no input file during the last round, more details [here]({% post_url articles/2014-10-08-how_does_annotation_processing_work_in_java %}#the-last-round))
     - it may be empty during a round but non empty during the next.
-This means some file with Annotation(s) supported by the current Annotation Processor were generated during the previous round
+This means no file with Annotation(s) supported by the Annotation Processor were generated during the previous round, but some are generated during the current round and will be available in the next round
     - it is always empty if the wildcard ```*``` was used as a return value of [getSupportedAnnotationTypes](#getsupportedannotationtypes)
 * when partial wildcard were specified (such as ```com.acme.*```) in the return value of [getSupportedAnnotationTypes](#getsupportedannotationtypes), this ```Set``` lets the Annotation Processor know which concrete annotations were matched for the current round